 3D printer filaments have a limited shelf life, which is why it’s important to keep them dry whenever possible.
-Filament dryers and drying methods are imperative for making sure your materials don’t go to waste, doubly so if you bulk-buy filaments or simply don’t use your 3D printer very often.
+Filament dryers make sure your filaments don’t absorb moisture, get “wet” and worsen their quality.
+Here’s the best 3D printer filament dryers, including our detailed hands-on reviews of models like the Sunlu S4:

 By now you should have a good idea of why 3D printer filament dryers are so important.
 And so now the important question is which dryer is right for you.

 There are many ways to keep your filament dry, some of which are commercially made devices designed to maximize your filaments’ lifespans.
 Which one you go for depends largely on what filaments you use, how long you want to store them for, and what kind of budget you’re working with.